The school bus driver crisis dominated newly hired Payson Unified School District Superintendent Stan Rentz’s first meeting this week.

 The board ultimately agreed to first put the aides and student workers on the buses to see if that reduces bus driver turnover.

-The board also hopes it can recruit more bus drivers after school starts and perhaps restore the two dropped routes, easing the morning and afternoon transportation crisis for people living within a mile of a campus.
+The board also hopes it can recruit more bus drivers after school starts and perhaps restore the two dropped routes, easing the morning and afternoon transportation crisis for people living within 1.5 mile of a campus.

 Underwood said, “I am thankful we’re trying something different and I’m really hoping aides will help our bus drivers with why they’ve left.”